ryanrhymes/owl_guide/book/chapter/operator.rst

 Operators
 =================================================

-This tutorial will go through the operators and ``Ext`` module.
-The operators in Owl are implemented using functors.
-However, you do not need to work with functors directly in order to use the operators.
+This chapter will go through the operators and ``Ext`` module.
+The operators in Owl are implemented in the functors defined in the ``Owl_operator`` module.
+These operators are categorised into `Basic`, `Extend`, `Matrix`, and `Ndarray` four module type signatures, because some operations are only meaningful for certain data structures.
+E.g., matrix multiplication ``*@`` is only defined in `Matrix` signature.

+As long as a module implements the functions defined in the module signature, you can use these functors to generate corresponding operators.
+However, you do not need to work with functors directly in Owl since I have done the generation part for you already.